CarlosMecha/dwm/README.md

 * Add Mod+b and Mod+B to launch the bookmarks menu.
 * Change toggle the bar using Mod+- instead.
 * Select `columns` layout with Mod+c.
+* Displays menu (builtin, external modes) using Mod+p for toggling between builtin and external, or Mod+Shift+p to launch the menu.

 ### Other changes